jeremysb1/glassmorphism1/README.md

 ## About the Project

-Learning about glassmorphism through a project with html and css.
+Learning glassmorphism through a project with html and css.

 ## Technologies Used